Russo-Turkish War (1806–1812): Early hostilities

-2nd Phase (1809–1810)
+Campaigns of 1808–10

 At this point the war might have ended, if it were not for the Peace of Tilsit.
 The Russian Emperor, constrained by Napoleon to sign an armistice with the Turks, used the time of peace to transfer more Russian soldiers from Prussia to Bessarabia.
 After the southern army was augmented to 80,000 and the hostilities were resumed, the 76-year-old commander-in-chief Alexander Prozorovsky made little progress in more than a year.
-They defeated the Turkish forces of the notorious Bosniak-Aga at Frasin, repelling all attacks and putting the Ottomans to flight.
+In August 1809 he was eventually succeeded by Prince Pyotr Bagration, who promptly crossed the Danube and overran Dobruja.
+Bagration proceeded to lay siege to Silistra, at the village of Tataritsa, the army of the Ottoman pasha attacked it, the Russians repulsed the attacks, but could not capture the Turkish trenches, and upon learning of the arrival of reinforcements, they lifted the siege and retreated.